ronf/asyncssh/docs/api.rst

   | ssh-rsa
   | ssh-dss

-Ed25519 support is only available when the libnacl package and libsodium library are installed.
+Ed25519 and Ed448 support is only available when OpenSSL 1.1.1b or later is installed.

 .. index:: Constants
 .. _Constants: